-- Severe dementia
+- Severe dementia.

-- Aggressive behavior
+- Aggressive behavior.

-- Increased risk of falling and injury
+- Increased risk of falling and injury.

-- Fluctuating alertness and thinking (cognitive) function
+- Varying alertness and thinking function.

-- Repeated visual hallucinations
+- Repeated visual hallucinations.

-- Parkinsonian symptoms
+- Parkinsonian symptoms.

-- REM sleep behavior disorder, in which people act out their dreams during sleep
+- REM sleep behavior disorder, in which people act out their dreams during sleep.

 No single test can diagnose Lewy body dementia.
-Instead, doctors diagnose your condition through ruling out other conditions that may cause similar signs and symptoms.
-Tests may include:
+The diagnosis is based on your symptoms and by ruling out other conditions.
+Tests might include:

-Neurological and physical examination
+Neurological and physical exam

-- Muscle tone
+- Muscle tone.

-- Eye movements
+- Eye movements.

-- Sense of touch
+- Sense of touch.